KaungHtetCho-22/ML-Assignments/A1_KaungHtetCho/README.md

-# This is only for the practice of A1 Assignment
+# This branch is only used for the practice of A1 Assignment